 Trinidad, Cuba: A Town Frozen in Time

 When planning our two weeks in Cuba, we knew we wanted to experience the local culture, with sightseeing and some beach relaxation.
 Looking back, including Trinidad was the best decision!
-This charming, historic town is surrounded by lush greenery and filled with warm-hearted locals.

 We highly recommend adding Trinidad to your itinerary, even for just a couple of nights.
 The sweet smell of sugar in the air, the cobblestone streets, the live music, and the incredible food will leave you with unforgettable memories.